 The estate dates back to at least 1056, but came into the ownership of the Bingham family by 1246 when Robert Bingham nephew of the Bishop of Salisbury married into the Tuberville family who owned the estate.
 Students of author Thomas Hardy may recognise the Tuberville name and the house and the Reverend Charles Bingham were featured in the book (the latter as Parson Tringham).

-By the Second World War, the house was in the hands of the Grogan family, who remained in residence with the Auxiliary Units staff occupying the gatehouse and other outbuildings.
+By the Second World War, the house was in the hands of the Grogan family, and Lady Grogan remained in residence with the Auxiliary Units staff occupying the Gatehouse and School House.
+The officers slept on the upper floor of the Gatehouse with the lower floor used as offices and an explosive store.
+The Scout Section used the School House which had been refurbished in 1939.
 It is thought that parts of the estate were used for training.

 The house remains Privately Owned and is not open to visitors.
 It can be viewed from a nearby footpath.